 - Rating: Fair

-- Conditions: The reservoir's water level is rising, but it's still fairly low.
-We've stocked catchable-sized rainbow trout.
+- Conditions: The water level is rising, but the reservoir is still fairly low.
+Catchable-sized rainbow trout have been stocked and fishing is fair.

 - Location: Washington County